 to carry out the mission of the Church.
 Ministry is faith in action!

-All members of Saint John's are invited to participate in the ministries.
+All members of St. John's are invited to participate in the ministries.
 If you are interested in any of these ministries, please contact a member of the group or the church office.
-If there is a ministry not listed that you would like to see at St John's, please contact a member of the Vestry.
+If there is a ministry not listed that you would like to see at St. John's, please contact a member of the Vestry.

 Acolytes are ministers at the altar of God and assist the priest.
 They carry the cross, torches and book of Gospel readings at all worship services.
 Acolytes also assist in serving Holy Eucharist.
 Youth members of the church can become acolytes.

 Altar Guild are responsible for the meticulous condition and inspiring appearance of the Church.
 They are responsible for the care of the altar and all the implements including polishing, laundering, washing and maintaining the beauty of the Church.
 Altar Guild contact The Reverend Cathey Dowdle.